arnaudon/netSALT/doc/source/index.rst

 .. _contents:

-*PyNetSALT*: simulating lasing networks
+*netSALT*: simulating lasing networks
 ========================================

-*PyNetSALT* is a python package to solve the SALT equation on networkx.
+*netSALT* is a python package to solve the SALT equation on networkx.
 It builds on the theory of quantum graphs to include nonlinear modal interactions.

 Installation